hadron-sclang/hadron/README_MACOS.md

  * CMake
  * GNU Autotools, specifically automake and autoconf
  * GNU Libtool
+ * GNU Bison newer than 3.2

 All of which can be installed with the command:

-`brew install cmake automake autoconf libtool`
+`brew install cmake automake autoconf libtool bison`